Working from home: HMRC tax relief explained

 What can you claim the tax relief for?

-As part of the HMRC working from home scheme, the compensation can be claimed for extra household costs that have occurred as a result of your work.
+As part of HMRC working from home scheme, the compensation can be claimed for extra household costs that have occurred as a result of your work.
 While this includes the electricity and gas bills associated with using your home as an office, tax relief also exists with regard to business phone calls, for example.

-Remember that the HMRC specifies that you cannot apply for expenses that affect your private life, even if there is a crossover.
+Remember that HMRC specifies that you cannot apply for expenses that affect your private life, even if there is a crossover.
 Unfortunately, this means no claiming for meal deals.

 How much working from home tax relief to expect?

 The amount of tax relief you can receive is proportionate to the tax you pay.

 Basic rate taxpayers receive 20% of the £6 per week figure, which is £1.20.
 Across one year, this adds to £62.40.

 Higher rate taxpayers also receive their equivalent tax bracket back in the form of tax relief, which is 40%.
 This is £2.40 per week or almost £125 per year.
 Finally, those who earn above £100,000 and pay an additional rate tax of 45%, are eligible for £2.70 per week, which leads to £140.40 per year.

 Due to the sheer number of claims processed over the past two years, it would be virtually impossible for HMRC to deliver tax relief on a case-by-case basis.
 This means that for most of us, £6 per week is a hard limit.